A guide for spiritual seekers, leaders, and companions

 8. Unitive Love – "I am one with all"

-How we see God: Present in everything, universal love
+God is: Present in everything, universal love

 Gifts: Wisdom, peace, profound simplicity, spontaneity of love, joyful presence